 First Peoples Lecture Hall

 Located in Enwayaang Building, room 117, the smaller of the two lecture halls in Enwayaang, it houses an original artwork depicting muskrat diving for the earth from which the Earth was created - by Woodland Cree artist Ray Kakegamic, alum.

 Mnidoowag A’Kiing (the Spirit Lands)

 Located in the traditional area: Tipi, Wigwam, Medicine Garden, named recently in 2019 at the Indigenous Insights portion of the Elders Gathering, celebrating 50 years of Indigenous Studies at Trent University.
 The Traditional Area, Mnidoowag A'Kiing, provides a social fire for students, celebrates regular full moon ceremonies and many other ceremonies as requested.
-Managed by Elder Betty Carr-Braint, FPHL, the Spirit Lands can be booked through her.
+The Spirit Lands can be booked through FPHL.

 Olive Dickason Reading Room

 Located in Enwayaang Building, room 320.

 Located in Enwayaang Building, room 316.
 This lab, named in honour of one of the founders of the Indigenous Studies program, was opened in 2015 to serve as a hub for the production of oral history and digital story work.
 The lab offers computers with specialized software for the production of digital stories by faculty and students.
 The lab has sponsored training workshops for students in digital story production using various models e.g. Berkeley model and Free2Choose.
 Students with technical expertise are hired annually to assist students who are producing digital stories as class assignments.